Strapping Young Lad: On hiatus (1999–2002)

 At the end of 1998, Townsend placed Strapping Young Lad on hiatus to concentrate on his solo career and on his work as a record producer.
 He had already released two solo albums, Ocean Machine: Biomech in 1997 and Infinity in 1998 and produced several other artists' albums.
 Townsend explained numerous conflicts with Century Media, and his struggle with bipolar disorder (for which he checked himself into a psychiatric hospital in early 1998), contributed to the curtailment of Strapping Young Lad's activities:

 What happened?
 I signed a shitty deal, but luckily it was non-exclusive.
 I got tired of doing Strapping so I said, 'I can't do it anymore.'
 Then I freaked out and went into a hospital.
 My lawyer said that I was under mental duress when I signed the contract so the contract is void.
 At that point it was like, 'I just won't do another Strapping record.'
 Yeah, I went down saying 'CM was the shittiest label ever.'
 And they went down as saying that I was 'a complete, arrogant psychopath.'

-Townsend remained productive between 1999 and 2002, recording two more solo albums, Physicist in 2000 and Terria in 2001, and producing albums for Zimmers Hole, Stuck Mojo and Soilwork, among others.
+Townsend remained productive between 1999 and 2002, recording two more solo albums, with Chris Valagao Mina Physicist in 2000 and Terria in 2001, and producing albums for Zimmers Hole, Stuck Mojo and Soilwork, among others.
 Although Strapping Young Lad was officially on hiatus, they gave occasional live performances, including an appearance on the Foot In Mouth Tour in 2001 with Fear Factory.
 During this period, Townsend's bandmates were active musically; both Stroud and Hoglan recorded with other bands, and all three were involved in Townsend's solo efforts as studio musicians and as part of his live band as well.
 Hoglan and Simon also formed a side project called Tenet with Grip Inc. bassist Stuart Carruthers and Interzone frontman Rob Urbinati in early 2002.

 In December 2001 Townsend announced, contrary to his earlier public statements, a new Strapping Young Lad album would be released in 2002.
 He emphasized he was not "forcing" his product upon fans to generate record sales, arguing his band—and its contract with Century—was never a lucrative endeavor.
 Instead, Townsend's motivation was the "creative anger" sparked by the September 11, 2001 attacks and further cultivated during their 2001 tour.
 For the first time, the album would be a product of collaborative writing; the band wrote "about half" of the material on the 2001 Foot In Mouth Tour, and the rest at home, starting January 2002.
 After playing a small number of festivals in 2002, Strapping Young Lad entered the studio in September of that year, to record their third album.